 My Final Conclusion.

-To summarize, Isimangaliso Wetland Park is the must-visit destination for everyone who wants to enjoy the wildlife and nature while taking a dip in the water.
+To summarize, Isimangaliso Wetland Park is a must-visit destination for everyone who wants to enjoy the wildlife and nature while taking a dip in the water.

 So, which of these activities are you planning while booking a flight?